Is Making Etsy Star Seller Worth It? Explained

 The big question is whether becoming an Etsy Star Seller is actually worth all the stress of meeting the criteria.
 Here are our thoughts!
 First of all, since Etsy is saturated with a lot of other sellers, having this badge does help you stand out!

-It increases your chances of a buyer choosing your product over someone else’s that doesn’t have the same badge.
+It increases your chances of a buyer choosing your product over someone else’s who doesn’t have the same badge.
 So having this way of making your product stand out does have a big advantage!

 But something that you should keep in mind is that the biggest reason that Etsy started this program is to highlight shops that provide the highest-quality customer service.
 They want to see shops prioritizing the customers.
 They want to keep buyers on their site rather than going to sites like Amazon or Target instead.